 The power of CRM taps into the full benefits of email communication right within the software without the need for other applications.

-🚀 Our tip: Again, look for a CRM system that offers a full range of contact options.
+🚀 Our tip: Again, look for a CRM vendor that offers a full range of contact options.
 If email is important to you, make sure you choose a CRM vendor who offers a good range of email options.

-Better analytics 📊
+6. Better Analytics 📊

 Analyzing the vast amount of data that your company accumulates overtime is never easy.
 Looking for sales trends, information about revenue or data about which of your departments are performing well can become a confusing mess without a statistics degree.

 A good CRM system will include many analytic functions built-in.
 It will look at all the data regarding your customers, sales, and staff and present reports in an easy-to-understand format.
 This can make it easier to see patterns and failings and allow you to streamline your sales process or make better business decisions.

 As companies have added new and often faster ways to interact with their customers, the opportunity and need to turn any data collected into useful information has increased in importance.
 A CRM system will mine the collected data and display it in a number of beneficial ways.
 Here are just a few for you to consider:

 - Group customers: Customers can be divided into a variety of demographics.
 This can be simple groups like gender, age category, etc. Or can be more complicated like most likely to complete a sale or most likely to offer better value.

 - Analysis of customer value and profitability: A company needs to understand which clients offer the most value and profit.
 But to figure this out you have to understand not only the revenue the customer returns, but also how much time, effort, and resources you put in to get them to convert.
 Knowing which customers offer the best value and profit can allow you to focus resources more efficiently.

 - Easier personalization for customers: Data analysis makes it easier to see the patterns for each individual customer.
 This allows you to give them a more personalized experience.
 The more a customer feels you understand their needs, the more likely they are to come back for more.